 There are many reasons, including the absence of Bible engagement and prayer in the home.
 American Pastor Tony Evans says, “The single greatest reason why we are losing our young people today is that the home is no longer the place where faith is transferred.”

-Another contributing factor that bears consideration is that many children are learning a lot about Christian behaviour and very little about Jesus.
-If children don’t get to taste and see that Jesus is a gazillion times better than anything this world has to offer, they will choose the things of the world.If children don’t get to taste and see that Jesus is a gazillion times better than anything this world has to offer, they will choose the things of the world.
+Another contributing factor that bears consideration is that many children learn a lot about Christian behaviour and very little about Jesus.
+If children don’t get to taste and see that Jesus is a gazillion times better than anything this world offers, they will choose the things of the world.If children don't get to taste and see that Jesus is a gazillion times better than anything this world has to offer, they will choose the things of the world.
 Click To Tweet

 To elaborate.
 Children are not experiencing the heart-stopping, breath-taking, mind-blowing Jesus because of a persistent focus on teaching children isolated Bible stories with neat applications for particular age levels.
 The applications are mainly moralizing legalism.
 Telling children they must live a certain way will not draw them into the family of God.
 When they reach their teenage years with a belly full of morality and empty hearts, they will plan an exit strategy.

 What can we do to amend this problem?

 - Exercise critical supervision in selecting children’s ministry and Sunday School curriculum.
 Any curriculum that is moralistic and not Jesus-centered must be replaced.

 - Provide basic instruction in biblical theology.
 Many parents and teachers have received little or no training in telling children the whole Bible story as the story about Jesus.

 - Link isolated stories to Jesus’ story.
 The theme of the Bible, from the beginning to the end, is Jesus.
 At the very least, exit every Bible story connecting the children to Jesus.